-- > The scoring system drives continuous improvement at the audited companies and supports reaching a higher score. - > It gives both the audited company and its customers a clear and differentiated overview of the performance. - > Reports and results are standardised, making them comparable and easy to understand for business partners. - The audit report gives the company an action plan with clearly stated explanations about deviations and non-conformities.
-Sometimes these are crucial arguments to obtain financial resources for necessary investments. - Follow-up on the action plan may have different timeframes depending on the severity and complexity of the issues found.
-It leads to immediate action to solve the problem, but also allows for better planning of corrective actions for sustainable improvement. - The result of an IFS Audit is a motivation in striving for excellence.
+- > The scoring system drives continuous improvement at the assessed companies and supports reaching a higher score. - > It gives both the assessed company and its customers a clear and differentiated overview of the performance. - > Reports and results are standardised, making them comparable and easy to understand for business partners. - > The assessment report gives the company an action plan with clearly stated explanations about deviations and non-conformities.
+Sometimes these are crucial arguments to obtain financial resources for necessary investments. - > Follow-up on the action plan may have different timeframes depending on the severity and complexity of the issues found.
+It leads to immediate action to solve the problem, but also allows for better planning of corrective actions for sustainable improvement. - > The result of an IFS Assessment is a motivation in striving for excellence.
 Employees are proud to reach a high-level score or achieve a higher percentage compared to the previous years.

-IFS Management GmbH Am Weidendamm 1 A DE 10117 Berlin E-mail: info@ifs-certification.com www.ifs-certification.com
+IFS Management GmbH Am Weidendamm 1 A DE 10117 Berlin

+Phone: +49 (0)30 726 10 53 74 E-mail: info@ifs-certification.com www.ifs-certification.com